frontenddogma/web-development-glossary/manuscript/f.md

 : A value that is considered false when encountered in a Boolean context, which is relevant notably with JavaScript which uses type conversion to coerce any value to a Boolean in contexts that require it, such as conditionals and loops. [‡](#m-falsy)

 Fat footer
 : A footer UI element but with a substantial amount of content and links.
-A “fat footer” stands in contrast to a minimal web page footer consisting only of basic navigation aids (like a home link) and meta-information (like legal notice and contact information).
+A “fat footer” stands in contrast to a minimal web page footer consisting only of basic navigation aids (like a home link) and meta-information (like a legal notice and contact information).

 Favelet
 : → Bookmarklet